Skip to main content

 If you decide to keep it dormant

 DormantFile exists for exactly this scenario: a director who has a dormant company they want to keep on the register, but does not want to spend hours each year wrestling with HMRC and Companies House portals.
 We file your dormant accounts and your nil CT600 for a flat fee, on time, with proof.
-Have a look at how it works or the pricing — and if you decide to dissolve instead, we will be the first to say so.
+Have a look at how it works or the pricing.